Bluetooth and WiFi Dataset for Real World RF Fingerprinting of Commercial Devices: Introduction

 \IEEEPARstart{T}{he} unprecedented adoption of Internet of Things (IoT) devices in everyday life especially WiFi and Bluetooth have exacerbated privacy and security concerns.
 Radio Frequency (RF) fingerprinting is envisioned as a physical layer security scheme that can be integrated with the existing upper layer security protocols to ensure robust wireless security \cite{device_fingerprint,AJagannathComnet22}.
 RF fingerprinting is a passive security scheme that can be implemented at a passive receiver radio whereby the wireless emitters can be distinguished from one another based on the minute imprint made in its emissions due to the imperfections in its RF circuitry.
 Such minute RF circuitry signatures can be identified even when they belong to the same manufacturer and emit the same waveform.

-In recent years, there has been immense interest among the research community to study RF fingerprinting of different types of emitters such as WiFi, Bluetooth, LoRa, Zigbee, and ADS-B, among others \cite{lora_rff_shen,peng2020DCTF,wifi_indoor_survey}.
+In recent years, there has been immense interest among the research community to study RF fingerprinting of different types of emitters such as WiFi, Bluetooth, LoRa, and ADS-B, among others \cite{lora_rff_shen,wifi_indoor_survey}.
 There has been a lot of research regarding the application of deep neural networks (DNN) in generalizing and effectively distinguishing the various RF emitters.
 A key factor in promoting active deep learning (DL) based research in RF fingerprinting is the availability of open RF datasets corresponding to the most common wireless standards such as WiFi, Bluetooth, LoRa, Zigbee, etc., transmitted from IoT devices.
-Most openly available datasets are either synthetically generated and emitted with software-defined radios (SDRs) or contain only single day (same time frame) captures consequently rendering it hard to perform and develop any real-world RF fingerprinting approaches tailored toward practical deployment.
-In this article, we, therefore, share with the research community a large RF dataset (72 GB) comprising WiFi as well as Bluetooth emissions from 10 commercial off-the-shelf (COTS) IoT chipsets captured over multiple days \cite{AJ_BT_WIFI_IoT}.
+Most openly available datasets are either synthetically generated and emitted with software-defined radios (SDRs) or same time frame (i.e., over the course of under a month) \cite{alshawabka,trust5G} captures consequently rendering it hard to perform and develop any real-world RF fingerprinting approaches tailored towards practical deployment.
+In this article, we, therefore, share with the research community a large RF dataset (72 GB) comprising WiFi as well as Bluetooth emissions from 10 commercial off-the-shelf (COTS) IoT chipsets captured over multiple days\cite{AJ_BT_WIFI_IoT}.
 The captures over two different time frames will enable conducting a generalization test to evaluate the trained DNN model's ability in identifying emitters under vastly different propagation, interference, and multipath scenario than seen with the training dataset.
 Such generalization tests are critical in assessing the DNN's performance under a practical deployment setting.
 Therefore, this dataset is envisioned to immensely benefit the research community in actively fostering and developing RF fingerprinting approaches tailored toward real-world deployment.